-Working in consultation with the Conservatoire’s Scottish Music staff and specialists from across Scotland, the programme acknowledges the value of Scotland’s traditional music to its contemporary culture and identity, and seeks further to strengthen traditional music’s ties to education and lifelong learning.
+Working in consultation with the Conservatoire’s Scottish Music staff and specialists from across Scotland, the programme acknowledges the value of Scotland’s traditional music to its contemporary culture and identity and seeks further to strengthen traditional music’s ties to education and lifelong learning.

 Unlike other music exam programmes, the Scottish Traditional Music Graded Exams are specialist-based – meaning a fiddle candidate is assessed by a fiddle examiner, an accordion candidate by an accordion examiner, and so on.

-And one does not have to read music to take the exams: our syllabuses offer the choice between reading music for assessment or playing back by ear.
+As is often the case with traditional music students and players, improvisation and ‘having a good ear’ are often more present than an ability to read classical notation.
+As such, candidates do not have to read music to take the exams: our syllabuses offer the choice between reading music for assessment or playing back by ear.

 As a tool for tutors and learners of all ages and abilities comparable in its grading to classical music exams, the programme provides: